What should I do when I leave the courthouse?

 - Leave copies of the order at your workplace, at your home, at the children’s school or daycare, in your car, with a sympathetic neighbor, and so on.

 - Give a copy to the security guard or person at the front desk where you live and/or work along with a photo of the abuser.

 - Give a copy of the order to anyone who is named in and protected by the order.

 - If the court has not given you an extra copy for your local law enforcement agency, you may want to take one of your extra copies and deliver it to them.

 - You may wish to consider changing your locks and your phone number if permitted by law.

 - Be aware of your safety while leaving the courthouse.
 If you are concerned that the abuser may try to approach you, contact a court officer to see if you can be accompanied to your car.

 Ongoing safety planning is important after receiving the protective order.
 People can do a number of things to increase their safety during violent incidents, when preparing to leave an abusive relationship, and when they are at home, work, and school.
 Many abusers obey protective orders, but some do not and it is important to build on the things you have already been doing to keep yourself safe.
-View our Safety Tips page for some suggestions.
+View our Safety Planning page for some suggestions.
 Advocates at local resource centers can assist you in designing a safety plan and can provide other forms of support.
 For a list of domestic violence organizations, see our LA Advocates and Shelters page.